 Students are strongly encouraged to consider a summer or a semester abroad (see https://global.rutgers.edu/study-abroad).
 In today's interconnected world, studying abroad is a very valuable experience.
 Students are advised to begin planning early if study abroad is of interest so that required coursework can be completed on time.
-Discuss various opportunities with your academic advisor.
+Students are encouraged to discuss various opportunities with their academic advisor.